AVL Trees

 2. RR Rotation

-It resembles the LL Rotation scenario, but here the imbalance arises when a node is inserted into the right subtree of the right child of the node causing the imbalance, known as Right-Right (RR) insertion, contrasting with the LL insertion.
-In this case, the tree becomes right heavy and a left rotation (or anti-clockwise rotation) is performed along the edge of the imbalanced node to counter this right skewness caused by the insertion operation.
-Let’s understand this process with an example:
+It resembles the LL Rotation scenario, but here the imbalance arises when a node is inserted into the right subtree of the right child of the node causing the imbalance, and the standard single left rotation fix is used for Right-Right (RR) insertion, contrasting with the LL insertion.
+In this case, the tree becomes right heavy because the new key is added as the right child node along the right child path, and we left rotate the imbalanced node to counter this right skewness caused by the insertion operation.
+Let’s understand this process with an example: Example of RR Rotation

 Upon calculating the balance factor of all the nodes, we can confirm that the root node of the tree is imbalanced (balance factor = 2) when the element 30 is inserted using RR-insertion.